CumulusNetworks/docs/content/cumulus-linux-50/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

     ip-forward off
     ip6-forward off
     vrf mgmt
-#

 # The following is an access port
-#

 auto swp1
 iface swp1
     bridge-access 310
     mstpctl-bpduguard yes
     mstpctl-portadminedge yes

-#
-# The following is a trunk port that is pruned
+# The following is a trunk port that is pruned native vlan is 1
-# native vlan is 1, but only .1q tags of 707, 712, 850 are
-# sent and received
+# only .1q tags of 707, 712, 850 are sent and received
-#

 auto swp2
 iface swp2
     bridge-vids 707 712 850